 17. When you are shooting at a ghost town, how do you know that something that is a regular, everyday object can make to be an incredible photo (a doorway or window, some pants or shoes)?
 Or do you know at all when you take the shot?

-When I am photographing and sometimes when I am just traveling like anyone else, I see the surrounding areas in details and try to absorb as much as I can that is going around me.
-While most people might walk down a street with the goal of taking on the view with a more generic or global viewpoint, I like to concentrate on the little details that make up the scene.
-This allows me to see things in a different way which I try to reflect in my photography.
+When I am photographing and sometimes when I am just traveling like anyone else, I see the surrounding areas in detail and try to absorb as much as I can that is going around me.
+While most people might walk down a street to take on the view with a more generic or global viewpoint, I like to concentrate on the little details that make up the scene.
+This allows me to see things in a different way which I try to reflect on in my photography.

 As far as ghost towns go, they are a treasure of opportunity for finding little items to work with.
-I enjoy arranging interesting object I find at the scene within my composition such as the door, pants or shoes.
+I enjoy arranging interesting objects I find at the scene within my composition such as the door, pants, or shoes.
 The idea is to be creative.
 You can have numerous photographers in the same space and they will come up with totally different concepts.

 18. What do you look for when you are shooting either at a ghost town or a landscape?

-19. In your wildlife photography, how long do your usually have to wait?
+19. In your wildlife photography, how long do you usually have to wait?
 Do you go out expecting or trying to get a wildlife shot?

-I enjoy seeing wildlife in my travels with my favorite places being Yellowstone, the Grand Tetons and Glacier National Park in Montana.
+I enjoy seeing wildlife in my travels with my favorite places being Yellowstone, the Grand Tetons, and Glacier National Park in Montana.
 You can increase your chances of seeing wildlife by knowing the area and the best times and locations for different animals.
-Also luck places a very important role of being in the right place at the right time.
+Also, luck places a very important role in being in the right place at the right time.
 I usually go out to areas in which wildlife are more likely to show up and wait.
 With wildlife, photography experience plays a very important role and also specialized equipment can also help get the images we all hope for.